Construction Industry Website Design

 Construction Industry Website Design advice for Builders.
 Six good reasons include:

-1. To look professional when someone Googles you (and they do) – so showcase your work.
+1. To look professional when someone Googles your building firm (and they do) – so showcase your work.
 You would make a point of looking professional on a building site, so why not on the web?

 2. To answer commonly asked questions.
 It would save a lot of time for your team.
 And for the visitors.

-3. To attract a certain type of client or business and to put off certain types of unwanted client construction work.
+3. To attract a certain type of construction client or business and to put off certain types of unwanted client or construction work.

-4. To allow potential clients send you an enquiry 24/7 through the website.
+4. To allow potential building clients send you an enquiry 24/7 through the website.

-5. To avoid losing work from existing clients who Google your name and find a different building firm, who fits the bill.
+5. To avoid losing work from existing clients who Google your name and find a different building firm, who also fits the bill.

 6. Attract high quality staff who are searching for a suitable builder.
-How do you look when these people search for builders website
+How do you look when these people search for builders websites

-Your website is more than a basic tool, so do research whehre you invest.
-You have to learn how to use it to good effect or have someone competent do it for you or with you, by outsourcing some of the work, so add that resource to your plan.
-There are various options and each one comes with challenges and opportunities, costs and returns on investment.
+Your website is more than a basic tool, so do research where you invest.
+You have to learn how to use it to good effect or have someone competent do it for you or with you, by outsourcing some of the work, so add that resource to your web design plan.
+There are various website design platform options and each one comes with challenges and opportunities, costs and returns on any investment.
 Your web presence is a lot more than just your website.